-Abbreviations Description Baselines Multiple Niche 100W A retail deli with multiple niches on slicers, utensils, food contact surfaces (FCSs) and non-food contact surfaces (NFCSs).
-Each niche contaminates its associated site at a mean frequency of once per week with a mean of 100 colony forming units (cfu) per event.
+Abbreviations Description Baselines Multiple Niche 100W A retail deli with multiple niches on slicers, utensils, food-contact surfaces (FCS), and non-food- contact surfaces (NFCS).
+Each niche contaminates its associated site, at a mean frequency of once per week, with a mean of 100 colony forming units (cfu) per event.
 No niche A retail deli without any niches or environmental L. monocytogenes transfer.
-Temperature Control A retail deli without any niches that maintains its deli case to ≤5°C (≤41°F) Incoming Growth Chub A retail deli without any niches with an incoming ready-to-eat (RTE) product that supports the growth of L. monocytogenes and has a mean incoming L. monocytogenes concentration increased from the observed -9.2 $\log{10}$ cfu per gram to -5 $\log{10}$ cfu per gram.
-Incoming Non-Growth Chub A retail deli without any niches with an incoming RTE product that does not support the growth of $L$ . $monocytogenes$ and has a mean incoming $L$ . $monocytogenes$ concentration increased from the observed -9.2 $\log{10}$ cfu per gram to -5 $\log{10}$ cfu per gram Niche & Temperature Control A retail deli with "Multiple Niche 100W" (see above) that maintains the temperature of the deli case to $\leq 5^{\circ}$ C ( $\leq 41^{\circ}$ F) Scenarios: Worker Behaviors, Sanitation, and Cross contamination Wash & Sanitize Increase the effectiveness of retail deli cleaning from simply washing to washing and sanitizing.
+Temperature Control A retail deli without any niches that maintains its deli case at $\leq 5^{\circ}C$ ( $\leq 41^{\circ}F$ ) Incoming Growth Chub A retail deli without any niches, with one incoming ready-to-eat (RTE) product (a) whose mean L. monocytogenes $\log{10}$ concentration of -5 $\log{10}$ cfu per gram is greater than baselines (-9.2 $\log{10}$ cfu per gram) and (b) that supports the growth of L. monocytogenes .
+Incoming Non-Growth Chub A retail deli without any niches, with one incoming RTE product (a) whose mean L. monocytogenes $\log{10}$ concentration of -5 $\log{10}$ cfu per gram is greater than baselines (-9.2 $\log{10}$ cfu per gram) and (b) that does not support the growth of L. monocytogenes .
+Niche & Temperature Control A retail deli with "Multiple Niche 100W" (see above) that maintains the temperature of the deli case at $\leq$ 5°C ( $\leq$ 41°F) Scenarios: Worker Behaviors, Sanitation, and Cross Contamination Wash & Sanitize Increase the effectiveness of retail deli cleaning from simply washing to washing and sanitizing.
 Clean 8 Sporadic Doubling the number of retail deli sites sporadically cleaned from 4 to 8.
-No Sanitation Do not conduct any wiping, washing or sanitizing.
-No Sporadic Cleaning Retail deli workers clean FCSs as required by the 2009 FDA Food Code, but do not conduct any additional sporadic cleanings.
+No Sanitation Do not conduct any wiping, washing, or sanitizing.
+No Sporadic Cleaning Retail deli workers clean FCS as required by the 2009 FDA Food Code, but do not conduct any additional sporadic cleanings.
 No Glove Retail deli workers do not use gloves when serving customers.
 Gloves Every Serving Retail deli workers change gloves for every sale of RTE products.
-NFCS as FCS Retail deli workers clean deli NFCSs as if they were FCSs (i.e., every 4 hours in accordance with the 2009 FDA Food Code).
-Transfers to 0 Scenario where L. monocytogenes cross contamination in the retail deli would only result from the deli slicer (i.e., set cross contamination transfer coefficients to 0 for all sites except the slicer).
-Transfers and Slicer to 0 Scenario where there is no L. monocytogenes cross contamination in the retail deli (i.e., set cross contamination transfer coefficients to 0, i.e., no cross contamination occurs for all sites, including the slicer).
-No Contact Glove Case Retail deli workers do not use their hands (gloved or ungloved) to open the retail deli case (e.g., if a floor switch is used).
-Reduce Level Lower the mean incoming L. monocytogenes concentration on all RTE products from the observed mean of -9.2 $\log{10}$ cfu per gram to a mean of -9.5 $\log{10}$ cfu per gram.
-Preslice Retail deli workers pre-slice all chubs of RTE product (deli meat and deli cheese) in the morning after cleaning.
+NFCS as FCS Retail deli workers clean deli NFCS as if they were FCS (i.e., every 4 hours in accordance with the 2009 FDA Food Code).
+Transfers to 0 Scenario in which L. monocytogenes cross contamination in the retail deli would only result from the deli slicer (i.e., set cross contamination transfer coefficients to 0 for all sites except the slicer).
+Transfers and Slicer to 0 Scenario in which there is no L. monocytogenes cross contamination in the retail deli (i.e., set cross contamination transfer coefficients to 0; i.e., no cross contamination occurs for all sites, including the slicer).
+No-Contact Glove Case Retail deli workers do not use their hands (gloved or ungloved) to open the retail deli case (e.g., if a floor switch is used).
+Reduce Level Lower the mean incoming L. monocytogenes $\log{10}$ concentration on all RTE products from the observed mean of -9.2 $\log{10}$ cfu per gram to a mean of -9.5 $\log{10}$ cfu per gram.
+Pre-slice Retail deli workers pre-slice all chubs of RTE product (deli meat and deli cheese) in the morning, after cleaning.